barbazul/1kfa/mod_guide_gm.md

 ## Ask the Players Questions

-Deckahedron World is a conversation.
+1kFA is a conversation.
 The GM is the main storyteller, but not the only storyteller. **Ask the players questions** and use the answers.
 Embrace your curiosity.